athensresearch/athens/README.self-hosted.md

 The server will be acessible at `localhost:80`, and all data will be saved at `./athens-data`.

 If any of the services fails to launch, you can use `docker-compose logs SERVICE_NAME` to inspect what the problem is.
 You can also run `docker-compose ps`  to see all running services.
-You should see that services `fluree`, `athens`, and `nginx` are all up and probably `healthy`.
+You should see that services `fluree`, `athens`, and `nginx` are up and `healthy`.

 The `fluree` service can fail to launch if it does not have enough permissions for the `./athens-data` folder.
 You can work around this particular failure more by manually creating the data folder via